 Our experienced criminal defense attorneys will zealously defend you, working hard to negotiate a plea bargain, convince the jury to enter a Not Guilty verdict, or even have the case against you thrown out.

-From our offices in Fargo and Valley City, we fight for people throughout North Dakota and Minnesota.
+From our office in Fargo, we fight for people throughout North Dakota and Minnesota.